carbon-design-system/carbon-platform/docs/docker.md

 - Docker must be running
 - Ibmcloud CLI must be installed
-- Code Enginer and Container Registry plugins must be installed for ibmcloud CLI
+- Code Engine and Container Registry plugins must be installed for ibmcloud CLI

 ### Steps: